gkiefer/home2l/README.md

 ## Automation Rules Written in Python - But not Limited to That

-There is no new language or tool to learn to formulate automation rules. *Home2L* rules are typically formulated in Python, they profit from the both the simplicity and the power of the Python language.
-There can be multiple rules scripts, they may run on any machine, and they may by combined with other software routines.
+There is no new language or tool to learn to formulate automation rules. *Home2L* rules are typically formulated in Python, they profit from the simplicity and power of the Python language.
+There can be multiple rules scripts, they may run on any machine, and they may be combined with other software routines or be part of a larger application.

 Other ways to interact with *Home2L* resources is via the C/C++ API from any application or by shell scripts using the *Home2L Shell* in non-interactive mode.